 Next he would be in Washington, in San Francisco.
-He liked America.
-He liked Americans.
-And again he would disappear into the clouds, only arriving on mother earth to be ushered into a British internment camp.
-Had something been coming to light?
+Then again he would disappear into the clouds only arriving on mother earth to be ushered into a British internment camp, for being on too friendly terms with Tokyo.
+But today at the garden party that ample, gay, voluble Burmese figure didn't appear to be carrying a care in the world.

 I observed an Indian friend of mine in the distance.
-He was a very promising lawyer and had an exceptionally acute mind.
-I knew him well and we could be candid with each other.
+He was a promising lawyer, and had an exceptionally acute mind.
+I knew him well, and we could be candid with each other.
 I said, "What do you feel about this war?"
-He thought a moment and then said, "Whenever I turn on the radio and hear of one more German victory" (and all the victories in those days were German), "I know, with my mind, that Nazism is no good for India.
+He thought a moment and then said, "Whenever I turn on the radio and hear of one more German victory" (and all the victories in those days were German) "I know with my mind that Nazism is no good for India.
 You don't need to tell me that.
 But in my heart I can't help feeling a little pleased."
-Was he typical?
-Were there any others like him?

-And watching all this were those impassive faces of the generals from the other end of the Burma Road.
-They were watching the forces that were to collapse before the drive that was to cut China's life-line.
+And watching all this were those impassive faces of the Generals from the other end of the Burma Road.
+They were watching the forces that were to collapse before the drive that cut China's life-line.
 How much did they see and understand?
-I don't know.
-I believe very few of us did.

-And the two people who were not invited to the garden party.
-One was in the central jail, perhaps for reasons not unlike U Saw's.
-Now under the Japanese he is the dictator of Burma.
+Two people were not invited to the garden party.
+I remembered them later after I had reached America.
+One was in the central gaol, perhaps for reasons not unlike U Saw.
+Under the Japanese he became Dictator of Burma.
 The other was a little dentist down a side street, and Japanese.
-Now he is the Governor of Burma.
+He moved into Sir Archibald's house as Governor of Burma.